All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 Failure to Follow Through on Conduct Sanctions

 All students, as members of the University community, are expected to comply with conduct sanctions within the time frame specified by the PMC decision letter.
-If a student fails to follow through on conduct sanctions by the date specified, whether by refusal, neglect, or any other reason, the PMC will send a Notice of Noncompliance, may also result in a hold being placed on a student’s account or suspension from the University.
+If a student fails to follow through on conduct sanctions by the date specified, whether by refusal, neglect, or any other reason, the PMC sends a Notice of Noncompliance, may also result in a hold being placed on a student’s account or suspension from the University.
 The Office of Student Welfare and Accessibility tracks the completion of all sanctions in cooperation with relevant parties and departments.

 PMC Appeal Process